The Wren School needed an entire ICT solution for their new school and Centerprise International came to the rescue

 Each classroom has been kitted out with a 70” Interactive Clevertouch display with a built-in android module, enabling the teachers to use the screens connected to their laptops or accessed directly from the web, without any other devices connected to the screens.
 For the new, permanent building, CI will design and deploy a full AV solution for the school’s large hall, which will be used for school productions.

-CI have been providing onsite and remote support to the school since opening because they don’t have an onsite ICT technician.
+CI has been providing onsite and remote support to the school since opening because they don’t have an onsite ICT technician.
 The onsite support includes:

 - Investigating and resolving client and AV problems, both software or hardware-related